Fully probabilistic deep models for forward and inverse problems in parametric PDEs: Conclusions

 \section{Conclusions}

-\gls*{PDDLVM} is a probabilistic generative model for parametric PDEs that builds an interpretable latent space representation and provides uncertainty estimates on the predictions, which is of particular importance in inverse problems which are inherently ill-posed.
-The modular nature of the framework allows for an easy transition between meshless (\emph{e.g.} \gls*{PINN}s) and mesh-based (\emph{e.g.} \gls*{FEM}) problem statements, making it agnostic to the specific method used to discretize the PDE.
-For example, we leverage the \gls*{FEM} formulation (that includes a customized mesh and preconditioners) to solve a stiff set of equations of stresses and deformations in thin shells subject to gravity, providing estimates of the material properties and a framework for novel content generation.
+\gls*{PDDLVM} is a fully probabilistic generative model for parametric PDEs that builds an interpretable latent space representation and provides uncertainty estimates on the predictions.
+The Bayesian view allows us to construct a collection of probabilistic mappings that are connected together in a sound and principled way.
+The ability to produce forward and inverse solutions with uncertainty estimates is of significant importance to the practical use of such methods.
+It is particularly crucial when dealing with inverse problems as they are inherently ill-posed.

+The modular nature of the developed framework allows for an easy transition between meshless (\emph{e.g.} \gls*{PINN}s) and mesh-based (\emph{e.g.} \gls*{FEM}) discretizations, making it agnostic to the specific method used to discretize the PDE.
+For example, we leverage the \gls*{FEM} formulation (that includes a customized mesh and preconditioners) to obtain the deformations in thin shells subject to gravity, providing estimates of the material properties and a framework for novel content generation.
+As we have shown, the use of our method with \gls*{PINN}s produces a very streamlined framework for learning the behavior of parametric PDEs.

-While conventional \gls*{FEM} offers many advantages for solid mechanics problems, for other applications (such as fluid flows), other discretization techniques (such as immersed or particle-based methods~\cite{Ruberg:2011aa, lind2020review}) might be preferable.
+While conventional \gls*{FEM} offers many advantages for solid mechanics problems, for other applications (such as fluid flows), other discretization techniques (such as immersed, particle-based methods~\cite{Ruberg:2011aa, lind2020review} or spectral methods) might be preferable.
 Furthermore, in current work, the variational inference is based on the mean field assumption, which is known to be overconfident in estimating the posterior uncertainty.
 The work can naturally be extended to utilize the connectivity structure in the \gls*{FEM} formulation to improve the calibration of the uncertainty estimates while leveraging the sparse structure imposed by the \gls*{FEM}~\cite{povala2022variational}.
+Other directions this work can be expanded is in the use of different architectures for the forward and inverse probabilistic maps, such as Fourier Neural Operators \cite{li2020fourier}, Wavelet Neural Operators \cite{tripura2022wavelet} or Physics-Informed Graph Neural Galerkin Networks \cite{gao2022physics}.
+This work could have significant impact in parametric PDE applications such as design and optimization scenarios and the study of complex systems.